Skip to main content

 });

-If the page has lazy-loaded images or infinite scroll, use the delay parameter or waitForSelector to ensure all content loads before capture.
+If the page has lazy-loaded images or infinite scroll, enable full_page_scroll or use the delay parameter to ensure all content loads before capture.
 See delays and selectors.